EconomyLens.com

 The Druzhba oil pipeline runs from Russia, through Ukraine, to Hungary. ©AFP

 Brussels (Belgium) (AFP) – EU chief Ursula von der Leyen said Tuesday the bloc will help reopen a damaged pipeline that pumps Russian oil through Ukraine to Hungary — after Budapest accused Kyiv of stalling on repairs in an escalating row.
-Tensions have ratcheted up between the neighbours over the pipeline, with Hungary’s Prime Minister Viktor Orban invoking the issue to block a vital 90-billion-euro ($104-billion) loan to Kyiv as well as a fresh round of sanctions on Russia.
+Tensions have ratcheted up between the neighbours over the pipeline.
+Hungary’s Prime Minister Viktor Orban invoked the issue to block a 90-billion-euro ($104 billion) loan to Ukraine as well as new sanctions on Russia.

 Related

 Landlocked Hungary and Slovakia have accused Ukraine of deliberately delaying reopening the Druzhba pipeline, which Kyiv says was damaged by Russian strikes in January.
-Ukraine had meanwhile been resisting the offer of EU help to get oil flowing again — with Zelensky calling it “blackmail” to link the pipeline issue with support for its war effort.
-But the letters published Tuesday showed the Ukrainian leader relenting, as the EU dialed up the pressure for a resolution.
+Ukraine had been resisting the EU offer to help get oil flowing again.
+Zelensky called it “blackmail” to link the pipeline issue with support for its war effort against Russia’s invasion.
+But the letters published Tuesday showed the Ukrainian leader relenting, as the EU dialed up pressure for a resolution.

 © 2024 AFP